hogeschool/basecamp/week06/inf-bc-w06-python.md

 #
 do_something("a", "z", "d", "b", a=1, b=2, c=3, d=4)
 ```
-2. Analyse the given code below without executing it.
+2. Analyze the given code below without executing it.
 What will be the result of the program?

  ```python
 sfind = set('orihme')